apache/openwhisk/docs/actions-docker.md

   wsk action update example --docker janesmith/blackboxdemo
   ```

-  You can find more information about creating Docker actions in the [References](./reference.md#docker-actions) section.

-  *Note:* Previous version of the CLI supported `--docker` without a parameter and the image name was a positional argument.
+## Creating native actions

-  In order to allow Docker actions to accept initialization data via a (zip) file, similar to other actions kinds, we have
+Docker actions accept initialization data via a (zip) file, similar to other actions kinds.
-  normalized the user experience for Docker actions so that a positional argument if present must be a file (e.g., a zip file)
-  instead.
-The image name must be specified following the `--docker` option.
-Furthermore, due to user feedback, we have added
-  `--native` as shorthand for `--docker openwhisk/dockerskeleton` so that executables that run inside the standard Docker action
-  SDK are more convenient to create and deploy.

-  For example, the tutorial above created a binary executable inside the container locate at `/action/exec`.
-If you copy this file
+For example, the tutorial above created a binary executable inside the container located at `/action/exec`.
-  to your local file system and zip it into `exec.zip` then you can use the following commands to create a docker action which receives
+If you copy this file to your local file system and zip it into `exec.zip` then you can use the following
-  the executable as initialization data.
+commands to create a docker action which receives the executable as initialization data.

   ```bash
   wsk action create example exec.zip --native